All-In-For-Sport/aifs-site/README.md

 Both `author` and `authorEns` frontmatter fields are optional but site will fail to build if neither are present.

-`authorEns` takes priority so if both are present the author's ens name will be rendered rather than the author's name
+Priority is given to `authorEns` so if both are present the author's ENS address will be rendered rather than the author's name.
+If the ENS address has an avatar attached this will be displayed alongside the address.